Airborne early warning and control: Netra AEW&CS

-In 2003, the Indian Air Force (IAF) and Defence Research and Development Organisation (DRDO) began a study of requirements for developing an Airborne Early Warning and Control (AWAC) system.
-In 2015, DRDO delivered 3 AWACs, called Netra, to the IAF with an advanced Indian AESA radar system fitted on the Brazilian Embraer EMB-145 air frame.
+In 2003, the Indian Air Force (IAF) and Defence Research and Development Organisation (DRDO) began a study of requirements for developing an Airborne Early Warning and Control System (AEW&CS).
+In 2015, DRDO delivered three AEW&CSs, called Netra, to the IAF with an advanced Indian AESA radar system fitted on the Brazilian Embraer EMB-145 air frame.
 Netra gives a 240-degree coverage of airspace.
-The Emb-145 also has air-to-air refuelling capability for longer surveillance time.
-The IAF also operates three Israeli EL/W-2090 systems, mounted on Ilyushin Il-76 airframes, the first of which first arrived on 25 May 2009.
-The DRDO proposed a more advanced AWACS with a longer range and with a 360-degree coverage akin to the Phalcon system, based on the Airbus A330 airframe, but given the costs involved there is also the possibility of converting used A320 airliners as well.
+The EMB-145 has air-to-air refuelling capability for longer surveillance time.

+The IAF also operates three Israeli EL/W-2090 Phalcon systems, mounted on Ilyushin Il-76 airframes, the first of which first arrived on 25 May 2009.
+The DRDO proposed a more advanced AWACS with a longer range and with a 360-degree coverage akin to the EL/W-2090 system, based on the Airbus A330 airframe, but given the costs involved there is also the possibility of converting used A320 airliners as well.